2023 Best Value Communication & Media Studies Schools in Hawaii

 Best Hawaii Schools for Affordable Quality in Communication & Media Studies

-Our analysis found University of Hawaii at Hilo to be the best value school for communication and media studies students who want to pursue a degree in Hawaii.
+Our 2023 rankings named University of Hawaii at Hilo the best value school in Hawaii for communication and media studies students.
 UH Hilo is a small public school located in the remote town of Hilo.

 In-state tuition fees for undergraduate students at UH Hilo are $7,838 per year.
 After completing their degree, communications graduates from UH Hilo carry an average student debtload of $21,654.

-You’ll join some of the best and brightest minds around you if you attend University of Hawaii at Manoa.
-The school came in at #2 on this year’s Best Value Communication & Media Studies Schools in Hawaii list.
-Located in the city of Honolulu, UH Manoa is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend University of Hawaii at Manoa.
+It ranked #2 on our 2023 Best Value Communication & Media Studies Schools in Hawaii list.
+Located in the city of Honolulu, UH Manoa is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at UH Manoa are $12,186 a year.
 After completing their degree, communications graduates from UH Manoa carry an average student debtload of $20,750.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $388.